-Supergirl 4, a new fascinating painting painted with own technique on canvas with usage of acrylic paints.
+Supergirl 4, a new painting painted with own technique on canvas with usage of acrylic paints.
 An emotional, energetic and unique creation that is a combination of abstraction and realism, inspired by cubist painting.
 It presents a pretty girl with long black hair in pink clothes while exercising with a stretching fitness belt.
 The extraordinary composition and manner of depicting the figure of a woman and the background in which she is located.
 Fine-tune color and tone play so as to get a cheerful but at the same time a graceful painting.
 Expressive message, mysterious but positively tunable, as Pablo Picasso once said:

 “Colors, like features, follow the changes of the emotions”.

 This high quality acrylic painting is painted on canvas with a lightly textured texture, without having to be framed ornamented because the edges are linen, not covered in any color.